widecash/wallet/README.md

 Default Directory: $HOME/.widecash/
 Full Configuration File Path: /home/username/.widecash/widecash.conf

-How can i backup wallet ?
+How can I backup wallet ?

 1) Close your wallet.
 2) Open the folder "%APPDATA%\widecash\".
 3) Copy the file wallet.dat to a safe location.

-How can i restore wallet?
+How can I restore wallet?

 1) Close your wallet.
 2) Make a backup of the folder "%APPDATA%\widecash\".